adikabintang/kuliah/misc_notes/linux/linux_command.md

 `cut -c-8 test.txt` print from the first to the 8th character from each line of the test.txt.

+`cut -c2,7 test.txt`  print the 2nd and 7th characters from each line of the test.txt.

 `cut -c- test.txt` same as `cat test.txt`.

 `cut -d':' -f1 /etc/passwd`   -d is delimiter, -f is the field. in this case, the output would be something like: